wd-David/react-svelte5/README.md

 Let's get started.

-## Part 1: Decision-making
+## Part 1: Decision-Making

 "Do not rewrite your product!" is a common piece of advice from seasoned product/tech leaders.

+No matter whether you're in a startup or a large company, business value is the ultimate metric for decision-making, especially at a profit center.

 "You don't understand!
-We have years of tech debts, we can replace x, y, z with a new library, performance can be improved by 30%, lighthouse scores can be improved by 20%, CI times can cut in half, development speed can be doubled, also..."
+We have years of tech debt, we can replace x, y, z with a new library, performance can be improved by 30%, lighthouse scores can be improved by 20%, CI times can be cut in half, development speed can be doubled, also..."

 "Alright, how long will it take?"